 Substructures

 Derricks and portable masts other than the telescopic type are supported by a heavy steel sub structure.
-The derrick transmits all the vertical loads through four points at the lower ends of the legs.
-Also, the purpose of the substructure is to transmit these loads to the ground via the relatively large area of the flanges of the basal I-beams.
-The required bearing capacity of the ground is thus kept within reasonable limits and less expensive foundations are required.
+The oil derrick transmits all the vertical loads through four points at the lower ends of the legs.
+The substructure transmits loads to the ground through large area of the flanges of the basal I-beams..
+The design aims to keep the required bearing capacity of the ground within reasonable limits requiring less expensive foundations.

-Telescopic masts usually are mounted on wheeled units, and jacks support the loads.
+Telescopic masts are usually mounted on wheeled units, and jacks support the loads.
 In addition, The bearing capacity is provided by inserting plates or beams under the jacking units.
-Such masts are only used for relatively light work, thus the vertical loads are not as great as are experienced with derricks and the other type of mast.
+Such masts are helpful in relatively light work.
+Thus, the vertical loads are not as great as those experienced with derricks and the other type of mast.

 Purpose & Application

 Most drilling units (Types of drilling rigs) use “stands” consisting of three (Range 3) drill pipe joints.
-However, some small drilling rigs, especially small workover units, use stands consisting of two joints, and some heavy rigs use stands of four joints.
+However, some small workover units, use stands consisting of two joints, and some heavy rigs use stands of four joints.

 Types of Derricks

-There are mainly 2 types of derricks in drilling rigs:
+There are mainly two types of derricks in drilling rigs:

 Components Of Standard Derrick In Drilling Rigs

-The so-called API standard derrick is shown in Figure 2.
+Figure 2 shows the so-called API standard oil derrick.
 It consists of four main legs of beams bolted together plus a series of horizontal girts and diagonal cross bracing, also bolted.
-The material is normally structural steel with a minimum yield of 224.4 N/mm2 (33,000 psi) and a hot-dipped galvanized surface finish.
-One side of the derrick has a higher opening at the bottom than the other sides; this is known as the V door and is required in order to give sufficient clearance to life forty foot (12 m) lengths of pipe from the catwalk into the derrick.
+The derrick is typically constructed from structural steel with a minimum yield of 224.4 N/mm2 (33,000 psi).
+In addition, the material has a hot-dipped galvanized surface finish.
+Furthermore, the derrick features a V-door on one side.
+This V-door has a higher opening at the bottom than the other sides.
+This is essential to allow for ample clearance to hoist forty-foot (12 m) lengths of pipe from the catwalk into the derrick.

-Some eighty feet above the derrick floor is the derrickman‘s platform, called the “monkey board”, where he has the equipment to handle the upper ends of the pipe stands and rack them neatly.
+At a height of around 80 feet above the derrick floor lies the derrickman’s platform (the monkey board).
+From here, the derrickman operates equipment to handle the upper ends of the pipe stands and rack them neatly.
 This consists of “fingers” hinged to a bar fastened across two legs of the derrick.
 Figure 3 shows the details.

-At the top of the derrick is the crown block with the axle supported in a structure called the water table.
-Above the crown is one single beam, called the gin-pole, which supports a pulley block used solely to lift the crown into position.
+The crown block will be at the derrick top, with the axle supported in a structure called the water table.
+Above the crown is one single beam, that we call the gin-pole.
+The gin-pole will support a pulley block used solely to lift the crown into position.

 Unfortunately, the name “gin-pole” has been given to two different pieces of equipment related to the derrick – the connection is that they are both temporary lifting devices.